jamesallen0351/the_office/README.md

 - Added color column based off ratings
 - Clean up column names for readability
 - Save new df to csv file
+- Converted date column to timeseries and save new df

 # Explore